Phoenix-sudo-tech/CARBON-FOOTPRINT-ANALYZER/README.md

 ## ⚡ **How to Run This Project?**

+THERE ARE 2 OPTIONS TO RUN THIS PROJECT.
+ONLINE AND OFFLINE.

+FOR ONLINE ----

+WE DEPLOYED OUR PROJECT LIVE HERE ----> https://carbonfootprint1.netlify.app/ ( YOU CAN CHECK DIRECTLY FROM HERE )

+Or ,

+OFFLINE METHOD --->

 ### **1️⃣ Install Dependencies**

 DOWNLOAD THIS REPOSITORY (ZIP OR git clone https://github.com/Phoenix-sudo-tech/CARBON-FOOTPRINT-ANALYZER )